Macon metropolitan area, Georgia

-The Macon metropolitan area is a metropolitan statistical area consisting of five counties in Central Georgia, anchored by the principal city of Macon.
-At the 2010 U.S. census, the five-county area had a population of 232,293.
-A July 2017 estimate placed the population at 228,914.
-In 2022, its estimated population was 235,805.
+The Macon metropolitan area is a metropolitan statistical area (MSA) consisting of five counties in Central Georgia, anchored by the principal city of Macon.
+At the 2020 U.S. census, the five-county area had a population of 233,802.
+In 2025, its estimated population was 238,553.
+The MSA is a component of the broader Macon-Bibb County–Warner Robins, GA Combined Statistical Area, which also includes the Warner Robins, GA Metropolitan Statistical Area.
+The CSA has a total population of 446,644 as of 2025.

 Geography

 According to the U.S. Census Bureau, the Macon metropolitan area consists of the following counties: Bibb, Crawford, Jones, Monroe, and Twiggs.